devopsw18/docs/docs/Backend/ApisList/messageApi.md

 >>- boolean hasBeenRead
 >- if used:

-## set a specific message as readed
+## Set a specific message as readed
 >- **Mapping:** PUT (Role PATIENT, DOCTOR or SYSTEMADMIN)
 >- **URL:** /api/i/message/setread/{messageId}
 >> Long messageId